JeroenVdb/dotfiles/README.md

 ## Terminal: iTerm2

-Install iTerm 2 (`brew cask install iterm2`) and run the following commands to use the perferences included in this repository.
+Install iTerm 2 and run the following commands to use the perferences included in this repository.

 ```
+# install iterm2
+brew cask install iterm2

 # Specify the preferences directory
 defaults write com.googlecode.iterm2.plist PrefsCustomFolder -string "~/Projects/dotfiles/iterm2_preferences"
 # Tell iTerm2 to use the custom preferences in the directory